 What is the most common theory regarding the Trojan War?

-The most commonly held theory is that the stories in The Iliad are largely untrue but are born out of one or more small truths from the Greeks’ distant past.
+The most commonly held theory is that the Iliad's stories are largely untrue but are born out of one or more small truths from the Greeks’ distant past.
 Perhaps there was some Bronze Age conflict whose story survived the centuries, was passed down orally, and provided the basis for what became a cornerstone of Western literature and thought.
-Most agree that the cause of such a war was likely politics rather than romance, and far fewer numbers of fighters were involved Until the day when more clues come to light, there is no way to conclude that the Trojan War was a real event.
+Most agree that the cause of such a war was likely politics rather than romance, and far fewer numbers fighters were involved Until the day when more clues come to light, there is no way to conclude that the Trojan War was a real event.

 Due to a great lack of evidence even to prove that Hisarlik is the real Troy, the question of whether or not the Trojan War really took place remains unanswered.
 However, given that The Iliad is a work of fiction passed down orally for centuries before it was written down, archaeologists are hesitant to conclude that such an event took place.
-However, most agree that there is a high degree of likelihood that The Iliad and The Odyssey were at the very least inspired by a large scale military excursion that occurred some time in the Late Bronze Age.
+However, most agree that there is a high degree of likelihood that The Iliad and The Odyssey were at the very least inspired by a large-scale military excursion that occurred some time in the Late Bronze Age.

 Related DailyHistory.org Articles

 - Finley, M.I. et al..
 “The Trojan War” The Journal of Hellenic Studies 84 (1964): 1–9.
 Web.
 1 Dec 2015, p.
 9.

 - Bryce, Trevor R. “The Trojan War: Is There Truth Behind the Legend?”Near Eastern Archaeology 65.3 (2002): 182–195.
 Web.
 1 Dec.
 2015, p.182

 - Finley, 5-6.